jmbarbone/facts/bench/bench.md

 #> 72    10000    10000 date
 #> 73       10   100000 date
 #> 74      100   100000 date
-#> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 75     1000   100000 date
 #> 76    10000   100000 date
-#> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 77       10  1000000 date
 #> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 78      100  1000000 date